SkylineCommunications/dataminer-docs/connector-help/connector_help/Rohde_Schwarz_SR8100_N+1.md

 # Rohde Schwarz SR8100 N+1

-With this driver, you can gather and view information from the device **Rohde Schwarz SR8100 N+1**, as well as configure the device.
+With this connector, you can gather and view information from the device **Rohde Schwarz SR8100 N+1**, as well as configure the device.

 ## About

-This SNMP driver is used to monitor the **Rohde Schwarz SR8100 N+1** device.
+This SNMP connector is used to monitor the **Rohde Schwarz SR8100 N+1** device.

 ## Installation and configuration

 ### Creation

-This driver uses a Simple Network Management Protocol (SNMP) connection and needs the following user information:
+This connector uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:

 **SNMP Connection:**